Krišjānis Kariņš: Russia

 Throughout Kariņš' term as prime minister, relations between Latvia and Russia significantly worsened, particularly following the 2022 Russian invasion of Ukraine.
 At the Riga StratCom Dialogue in May 2022, Kariņš said that, "in order to ensure peace and security in Europe and the world, Russia must lose this war.
 Ukraine must win.
 This is the only way we can return to a peaceful life".
 At the same meeting, he also criticized certain western European leaders' perceived willingness to negotiate with Russia over the conflict.
 In a summit of Baltic sea countries in Copenhagen, Kariņš said that "countries surrounding the Baltic Sea should minimise economic cooperation with Russia, especially in the energy sector".
-On 25 August 2022, a Soviet war memorial that had been protected under a treaty between Latvia and Russia was torn down.
+On 25 August 2022, the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders was removed.
 Kariņš said that along with decreasing energy dependence on Russia, this action "freed Latvia from the lasting consequences of occupation."
-On 8 September 2022, the Kariņš government approved additional restrictions on the entry of Russian citizens into Latvia via the external border of the European Union, with Kariņš saying that Russian citizens freely moving around the EU while Russia invaded Ukraine was " unacceptable both from a moral and security considerations".
+On 8 September 2022, the Kariņš government approved additional restrictions on the entry of Russian citizens into Latvia via the external border of the European Union, with Kariņš saying that Russian citizens freely moving around the EU while Russia invaded Ukraine was "unacceptable both from a moral and security considerations".